Brown2022/alx-backend-user-data/0x03-user_authentication_service/README.md

 bob@dylan:~$
 ```
 <h3>1. create user</h3>
-In this task, you will complete the DB class provided below to implement the add_user method.
+In this task, you will complete the DB class provided below to implement the `add_user method`.
 ```
 """DB module
 """